Salary After Tax Calculator — Canada

 Canada is a good reminder that a national salary conversation can still produce very provincial outcomes.
 Federal tax applies everywhere, but the province changes the result enough that the same gross salary can land quite differently in Alberta, Ontario, Quebec, or British Columbia.

 That makes gross salary a poor shortcut for comparison.
-Readers moving across provinces usually need the net figure before they can tell whether a role really improves monthly spending power or just looks better in the headline.
+Readers moving across provinces usually need the net figure before they can tell whether a role really improves monthly spending power or only looks better in the headline.

 In practice, this page is especially useful for comparing federal and provincial outcomes, evaluating moves between provinces, and understanding how a Canadian salary changes once payroll deductions become real monthly numbers..